Henry Kelly (VC)

-Major Henry Kelly VC, MC & Bar (10 July 1887 – 18 July 1960) was an English recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+Major Henry Kelly VC, MC & bar (10 July 1887 – 18 July 1960) was an English recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Kelly was born on 10 July 1887 in Collyhurst, Manchester.
 He was a temporary second lieutenant in the 10th Battalion, The Duke of Wellington's (West Riding) Regiment during the First World War at the time of his award of the Victoria Cross in 1916.
-He was awarded a Military Cross and later a Bar to that medal in Italy in 1918.
-Other Military awards include the Belgian Croix de guerre, the French Médaille militaire and the Spanish Grand Laurelled Cross of San Fernando.
+He was awarded a Military Cross and later a bar to that medal in Italy in 1918.
+Other military awards include the Belgian Croix de Guerre, the French Médaille Militaire and the Spanish Grand Laurelled Cross of San Fernando.

 Early life

 Henry Kelly was born to Charles Kelly of Dublin and Jane (née McGarry) of Manchester.
 He was left the oldest of 10 children after his father died in 1904.
 He was educated at St Patrick's School and Xaverian College, both in Manchester.
-After moving to King Street in Moston, he was employed as a sorting clerk at the Newton Street sorting office and trained with the 'Manchester Royal Engineers territorial Regiment'.On 5 September 1914, aged 27, he enlisted into the Queen's Own Cameron Highlanders as a private.
+After moving to King Street in Moston, he was employed as a sorting clerk at the Newton Street sorting office and trained with the 'Manchester Royal Engineers territorial Regiment'.
+On 5 September 1914, aged 27, he enlisted into the Queen's Own Cameron Highlanders as a private.
 He transferred to the Manchester Regiment and became a lance corporal and two weeks later a sergeant major.
-He was commissioned as a second lieutenant on 12 May 1915 into the Duke of Wellington's Regiment (West Riding Regiment).
-On 29 October 1918 he was awarded the Victoria Cross, and, after being presented with his VC ribbon by the corps commander on 11 September, he was made a temporary lieutenant.
+He was commissioned as a second lieutenant on 12 May 1915 into the Duke of Wellington's Regiment (West Riding Regiment), and was posted to France the same month.
+On 29 October 1916 he was awarded the Victoria Cross, and, after being presented with his VC ribbon by the corps commander on 11 September, he was made a temporary lieutenant.

 Award of Victoria Cross

 On 4 October 1916, when Kelly was 29 years old, he performed an act of bravery at Le Sars, France, for which he was awarded the Victoria Cross.

-Later he was also awarded the Belgian Croix de guerre and the French Médaille militaire.
+Later he was also awarded the Belgian Croix de Guerre and the French Médaille Militaire.

 Award of Military Cross

-In June 1918, as a Captain serving in the 10th Battalion, Kelly saw action in Italy on the Asiago Plateau, where he led a company and a half on a successful raid on Ave, to the south of Asiago, on the night of 21–22 June, after which he was awarded the Military Cross.
+Kelly was made a temporary captain in September 1917 and in 1918 moved with the 10th Battalion to Italy.
+In June 1918, Kelly saw action in Italy on the Asiago Plateau, where he led a successful raid on Ave, to the south of Asiago, on the night of 21–22 June, after which he was awarded the Military Cross:

 Award of Bar to Military Cross

-Kelly was involved in later actions on Il Montello above the river Piave On 27 October 1918 during the Piave he led another successful attack across the Piave, after which he was awarded a bar to his Military Cross.
+Kelly was involved in later actions on Il Montello above the River Piave.
+On 27 October 1918 during the Battle of the Piave River he led a successful attack across the Piave, after which he was awarded a bar to his Military Cross:

-Kelly left the army in 1920, having been promoted to the rank of Temporary Major and put in charge of a rest camp in France.
+Kelly left the army in 1920, having been promoted to the rank of temporary major.